 By teaching me to box, Ron helped me stand taller.
 He helped me become more comfortable in my own skin.
 Ron also taught me the importance of giving my all every workout because it was that consistent effort that would lead to improvement.
 And if I became frustrated because I couldn’t execute a specific technique, Ron showed me how to relax, refocus, and try again with a clear mind.
 Those skills are crucial not just in boxing but beyond the gym walls.
 When I face challenges in life, I know I can overcome them through patience and hard work.
 And it was Ron who instilled that belief in me.

 I will also remember Ron fondly because he helped nurture my passion for “The Sweet Science.”
 Whenever I was in the gym, the conversation would inevitably turn to the latest big fights and he would share his insight into the strategy and technique involved.
 One fighter in particular that dominated our conversations was Manny Pacquiao due to our mutual admiration for the Filipino icon.
-Manny was entering his peak just as I was becoming a hardcore fan of the sport in 2009.
+Manny was entering his peak just as I became a hardcore fan of the sport in 2009, which is when I started lessons with Ron.
 I admired how such a humble warrior, who came from poverty, could be so electrifying and explosive.

 Ron liked Pacquaio because of his offensive-minded nature and his commitment to consistently seeking out the toughest challenges, and for the same reasons he expressed equal disdain for Floyd Mayweather Jr. Although he respected Floyd’s sublime defensive skills, he didn’t care for his bouts because they were almost always devoid of action.
 To Ron, boxing was at its best when it gave entertainment and drama, which is why he regarded offensive juggernauts like Pacquiao so highly.
 Ron valued the old-school mentality of fighting the best available competition.
 He admired Pacquaio for going out of his way to fight the biggest names of his era at the right time, including Morales, Marquez, Cotto, and Hatton, constantly jumping up weight divisions in order to do so.